Subscription Modal Banner

 When it comes to finances, a certified public accountant (CPA) will make sure that you stay current with the laws regarding business taxation.
 They will teach you the basics of computing and filing your business taxes, maximizing tax deductions, and improving the way you archive your tax-related documents

 Your business branding starts with a name.
-When you're pondering on how to start a small business in the Philippines, make sure to pick a name that not only describes what you have to offer but also will have an easy recall among consumers.
+While pondering on how to start a small business in the Philippines, make sure to pick a name that not only describes what you have to offer but also ensures easy recall among consumers.

 Once you've come up with at least three potential names for your business, verify if it's trademarked or if another business is already using it.
 If there's none, register your business name with the Department of Trade and Industry (DTI) if you're a sole proprietor.